iMichka/homebrew-MacVTKITKPythonBottles/README.md

 My trick to get ITK to compile with Python wrappings under OS 10.7.5 and OS 10.8.5:

   - Rename /usr/include to /usr/_include
+  - Modify /usr/local/Library/Homebrew/os/mac/xcode.rb, line 162, return false instead of !!detect_version
-  - brew install insighttoolkit --with-python
+  - brew install --build-bottle iMichka/MacVTKITKPythonBottles/imichka-insighttoolkit --with-python
   - Rename back /usr/_include to /usr/include
+  - Reset the xcode.rb file back

 This is quite a dirty hack, if somebody has an explanation of why it works, feel free to enlight me.
 The used formulas to built the binaries are the one in this github repository.
 The VTK formula should be the same as the one in the official homebrew-science repository, the ITK formula is adapted for compilation under OS 10.7.5.